 Megan Bonnell, w/ Von Bieker, and Simon Hoskyn

 Thursday, May 17th

 Doors at 7 pm, All Ages and Licensed

-Advance tickets go on sale April 5 at 10 at YEG Live and Blackbyrd Myoozik
+Advance tickets on sale now at YEG Live and Blackbyrd Myoozik

 Separate Rooms, the third full-length album from Toronto singer-songwriter Megan Bonnell, is the timely and bold statement of a self-assured woman navigating an increasingly dark and perplexing world.
 Bonnell has never been easily pigeon-holed into the predictable mold of the singer-songwriter and Separate Rooms embraces this edict, turning traditional musical genres on their heads.
 With her hallmark honesty, Bonnell effortlessly tackles such intense subject matter as mental illness, early pregnancy loss, and the dissolution of love.
 But, the new album is also a contradiction – it’s a lover’s appeal for space and independence and, at the same time, a desperate yearning for young and innocent love.

 Within its songs, Separate Rooms offers Bonnell’s raw account of some of life’s most profound moments.
 “Breakdown”, the upbeat album opener, embraces the blurred lines between sanity and insanity and challenges the sexist notion that emotional women are somehow unstable or crazy.
 “Separate Rooms”, the album’s title track and a co-write with Donovan Woods, is the mature realization that true love carries with it as much loneliness as it does companionship.